IBM/lmctl/docs/client/index.md

 descriptor_apis = tnco_client.descriptors
 ```

-The majority of the APIs are similar in style and try to support the same core functions:
+The APIs are similar in style and support the same core functions:

 - all - get all of a particular type of entity
 - get - get a particular entity by ID/name